UK garage: Revivals

-2010s resurgence
+From 2009, future garage emerged as artists began using garage sounds in their music.
 Early 2011 saw the start of a gradual resurgence of 2-step garage.
 Producers such as Wookie, MJ Cole, Zed Bias and Mark Hill (formerly one half of Artful Dodger) made a return to the scene, by producing tracks with more of a 2-step feel.

 Electronic music duos Disclosure and AlunaGeorge, both successful throughout 2012 and 2013, often use elements of UK garage in their music, and arguably, some of their biggest hits including "You & Me" and "We Are Chosen" respectively, are entirely 2-step with an updated cleaner sound.
 Shortly following this, "original" style garage had made a return in a big way, with producers such as Moony, DJD and Tuff Culture paving the way.
 One of the genre's pioneering labels, Ice Cream Records, responsible for anthems such as "RipGroove", True Steppers' "Out of Your Mind", Kele Le Roc's "My Love" and more, opened up their permanent roster for the first time to include DJs outside of the legendary trio that launched the label.

-AJ Tracey's song "Ladbroke Grove" initially debuted at number 48 on the UK Singles Chart in February 2019, then eventually peaked at number three in October 2019 following its release as a single.
+In February 2019, AJ Tracey's UKG song "Ladbroke Grove" initially debuted at number 48 on the UK Singles Chart, then eventually peaked at number three in October 2019 following its release as a single.
 In September 2019, the British Phonographic Industry certified the song as platinum for exceeding chart sales of 600,000.
 It was one of the best-selling songs of 2019.

-Other hits in the 2010s include Toddla T's "Take It Back", All About She's "Higher (Free)", Naughty Boy's "La La La", Shift K3Y's "Touch", Chase & Status' "Blk & Blu", M.O's "Dance On My Own", Disclosure's "Omen" and Craig David's "When the Bassline Drops" and "One More Time".

-2020s

-The 2020s saw new releases such as "West Ten" by AJ Tracey and Mabel, "Don't Play" by Anne-Marie, KSI and Digital Farm Animals, "Just for Me", "Pain" (which interpolates Sweet Female Attitude's "Flowers") and "Where You Are" by PinkPantheress, "Grown Flex" by Chip and Bugzy Malone, and "House & Garage" by Morrisson and Aitch, all of which charted in the UK.
-Kurupt FM released their debut album The Greatest Hits (Part 1) which charted at No. 8 on the UK Albums Chart.
-The album includes appearances by Craig David (who features on lead single "Summertime"), Mist, Jaykae, D Double E, MC Creed, Big Narstie and General Levy.

-Genres evolved from garage
+The 2020s saw a resurgence in UKG and music influenced by it, including by Fred again.., Interplanetary Criminal, Swimming Paul, PinkPantheress, Disclosure, and Bicep.
+Eliza Rose's 2022 song "B.O.T.A.
+(Baddest of Them All)" is also considered a UK garage song.